 9. Don’t Buy A Hopper Pass

-My last of the Disney vacation tips for the budget conscious that I have to offer you is, if you have the time to spend at the Disney Parks then skip paying the extra money for a hopper pass.
+My last of the 9 tips for visiting Disney on a budget that I have to offer you is, if you have the time to spend at the Disney Parks then skip paying the extra money for a hopper pass.

 Try and dedicate yourself to spending a full day in a particular Disney Park, as park hopping can be exhausting, especially with kids.